Carriage Road Grooming Updates

 You can also stay apprised of grooming updates on the Friends of Acadia Facebook page.

-Winter trail grooming is done by NPS volunteers of the Acadia Winter Trails Association and must be done at times that are both convenient and safe.
+Winter trail grooming is done by NPS volunteers of the Acadia Winter Trails Association page. and must be done at times that are both convenient and safe.
 Volunteers may groom the carriage roads if new snow exceeds six inches, and the roadbed is frozen.

+Love XC skiing on the carriage roads?
 Dedicated volunteers take on the work of grooming the carriage roads when conditions allow.
 Donations to Friends of Acadia help to purchase and maintain equipment, provide fuel, and train volunteers.
-Donate now.

 You can also stay apprised of grooming updates on the Friends of Acadia Facebook page.